ywh233/LRC-Tools/README.txt

 Lyrics:
 A class that loads the lrc code into a string vector that stores the lines of lyrics and an integer time array that stores the relations from time (centisec) to index of lyrics array.
-The size of the time array is 100 min * 60 sec * 100 centisec/sec * 4 bytes/int = 2.29 mb; searching for lyrics at any time positions will be constant time operation.
+The initial size of the time array is 10 min * 60 min/sec * 100 centisec/sec * 2 bytes/short = 117 kb; searching for lyrics at any time positions will be constant time operation.

 CmusStatus: